 The ROI (return on investment) for EHS compliance is however more subtle than simply eliminating the cost of avoidable non-compliance events or EHS incidents.
-To understand the broader business value, please read our article about the broader ROI of EHS Management.
+To understand the broader business value, please read our article about the ROI of EHS Management.

-Staying Compliant with Regulations
+Staying Compliant with Regulations and Procedures

 Who Regulates and Enforces Occupational Health and Safety?